dilhan2013/cordova-azure-push-notification/README.md

+**This document is not complete yet**

-**Implementing push notifications using Cordova Push Notification plugin and Azure Push Notification Hub**
+#Push notifications using Cordova and Azure Push Notification Hub

-Goal of this document is to provide information required to implement cross platform push notifications using Cordova and Azure notifications hub.
+Goal of this document is to provide information required to implement cross platform (iOS, Android and Windows) push notifications using Cordova and Azure notifications hub without requiring Azure mobile serivce client.